apache/couchdb-documentation/src/api/server/authn.rst

         [chttpd]
         authentication_handlers = {chttpd_auth, cookie_authentication_handler}, {chttpd_auth, jwt_authentication_handler}, {chttpd_auth, default_authentication_handler}

-``JWT authentication`` enables CouchDB to use externally generated JWT tokens instead of defining users or roles in the ``_users`` database.
+``JWT authentication`` enables CouchDB to use externally-generated JWT tokens instead of defining users or roles in the ``_users`` database.

 The JWT authentication handler requires that all JWT tokens are signed by a key that